yveskerwyn/jumpscale/js_demo_script.md

 ## Config Manager

-Initialize the Config Manager - from command line:
+Initialize the Config Manager can be done from the command line, or from the JumpScale interactive shell.

+### From the command line

 ```bash
 # Create a SSH key pair for encrypting the secret data
 JS_CONFIG_SSHKEY_PATH="/root/.ssh/jsconfig_key"